 - There are many things we can do with our money, but few have more meaning than investing in kids.
 Some men have fast cars, some have fast boats, some have fast—never mind.
 My place is to invest in youth.

-By mid-season, our bleachers were filled and at the end of the season, our championship game was overflowing with fans to the point that every doorway was jammed five-deep.
+Things went smoothly as we began games and by mid-season, our bleachers were filled and at the end of the season, our championship game was overflowing with fans to the point that every doorway was jammed five-deep.

 Those who had told me in the beginning that no one wanted girls were wrong.